 - Black sesame seeds – They are the main ingredient in these black sesame cookies.
 You can find them in Asian markets and international grocery stores as well as online.

 - Almond flour – It can be easily found in all major grocery stores or Amazon.
 Make sure you use “Super Fine” for the recipe, just like in chocolate chip cookie for one.
-We pick up a bag from Costco and keep them stocked in freezer and use it in almond flour dessert recipes.
+We pick up a bag from Costco and keep them stocked in freezer and use it in almond flour recipes.

 - Coconut oil – Use melted liquid coconut oil, but not hot.
+Find more ways to cook with coconut oil, in the round up post coconut oil recipes.

 - Brown sugar – Adds caramelly notes and deepens the toasted flavor.

-- Baking powder - Gives a lift.
+- Baking powder - Gives a lift without being dense.

 How to make?